tony-shifflett/lessonOne/README.md

 Now let's compare that to this portfolio website created by a previous SEIR student: [https://carlynicholson.github.io/portfolio/](https://carlynicholson.github.io/portfolio/).

-As you can see this site contains more than just HTML but also: CSS & JS.
+As you can see this site contains more than just HTML but also: `CSS & JS`.

 <img src="https://i.imgur.com/XF2VIII.png" width=500/>